whl1729/note/computer/cpp/primer/03_str_vector_arr.md

     string::const_iterator it4; // it4 can read but not write characters
     ```
     - If a vector or string is const, we may use only its const_iterator type.
 With a nonconst vector or string, we can use either iterator or const_iterator.
-    - The type returned by begin and end depends on whether the object on which they operator is const.
+    - The type returned by begin and end depends on whether the object is const.
 If the object is const, then begin and end return a const_iterator; if the object is not const, they return iterator.
     - To let us ask specifically for the const_iterator type, the new standard introduced two new functions named cbegin and cend.

 7. Combining Dereference and Member Access
     - When we dereference an iterator, we get the object that the iterator denotes.
-    - Assuming it is an iterator into this vector, we can check whether the string that it denotes is empty as follows: `(\*it).empty()`.
+    - Assuming it is an iterator into this vector, we can check whether the string that it denotes is empty as follows: `(*it).empty()`.
 Note that the parentheses in (\*it).empty() are necessary, because 成员选择运算符优先级高于取址运算符。
     - To simplify expressions such as this one, the language defines the arrow operator (the -> operator).
 The arrow operator combines dereference and member access into a single operation.
-That is, it->mem is a synonym for (\* it).mem.
+That is, ***it->mem is a synonym for (\* it).mem.***

-8. Any operation, such as push_back, that changes the size of a vector potentially invalidates all iterators into that vector.
+8. Any operation, such as push_back, that changes the size of a vector potentially invalidates all iterators into that vector. （伍注：如果新增元素导致vector内部重新分配内存，那么原来的iterator将变为无效）

-### Initializers

-1. List Initialization:
-    - use curly braces for initialization
-    - Braced lists of initializers can now be used whenever we initialize an object and in some cases when we assign a new value to an object.
-    - The compiler will not let us list initialize variables of built-in type if the initializer might lead to the loss of information.

-2. Default Initialization:
-    - When we define a variable without an initializer, the variable is default initialized.
-Such variables are given the “default” value.
-What that default value is depends on the type of the variable and may also depend on where the variable is defined.
-    - The value of an object of built-in type that is not explicitly initialized depends on where it is defined.
-Variables defined outside any function body are initialized to zero.
-With one exception, variables of built-in type defined inside a function are uninitialized.
-The value of an uninitialized variable of built-in type is undefined.

-3. Value Initialization:
-    - We can usually omit the value and supply only a size.
-In this case the library creates a value-initialized element initializer for us.
-This library-generated value is used to initialize each element in the container.
-The value of the element initializer depends on the type of the elements stored in the vector.
-    - If the vector holds elements of a built-in type, such as int, then the element initializer has a value of 0.
-If the elements are of a class type, such as string, then the element initializer is itself default initialized.

-### Arrays
+### 3.5.
+Arrays

 1. Explicitly Initializing Array Elements
     - If we omit the dimension, the compiler infers it from the number of initializers.